Advertiser Disclosure

 Jump to Section

 The startup airline aiming to begin flights between the U.S. and the U.K. this year with an all Airbus A380 livery, Global Airlines, has announced that it’s taking reservations for its first flights.
-While this is undoubtedly good news for competition in air travel, we are still a long way from Global starting scheduled services — or even selling actual tickets.
+While this is undoubtedly good news for competition in air travel, we are still a long way from Global starting scheduled services — and the pricing isn’t great, either.

 Here’s what we know about Global Airlines.